cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

 Out[9]: 2
 ```

 For a 2D array, you need two indexes inside the square brackets: The first index selects the row (`axis=0`), and the second index the column (`axis=1`).
-So, the term in the intersectiion of the second row and the third column of `arr2` comes as:
+So, the term in the intersection of the second row and the third column of `arr2` comes as:

 ```
 In [10]: arr2[1, 2]